 With Stay Home / Save Lives Executive Order 20-12 imposed upon businesses on March 23rd, 2020, apprenticeship and Journey level classes were abruptly halted at the NECA-IBEW Electrical Training Center.
 After some restructuring of classroom layout and establishing CDC, OHA and OSHA compliant social distancing, sanitation and face covering requirements, apprenticeship classes resumed for the summer term however, the building was still closed to the public, including our license holding membership.

-Fast forward one year now and we are slowly seeing the light and the end of the COVID-19 tunnel.
+Fast forward over a year now and we are slowly seeing the light and the end of the COVID-19 tunnel.
 There are still a number of restrictions upon certain business types, including the NIETC.
 Options for CEU classes are currently only via online learning and, for the majority of our course catalog, it will stay that way for some time yet.

 As construction work is dangerous by nature, and energized electrical work tasks (EEW) introducing additional, unique risks, it is imperative that our crews are trained in First Aid and Basic Life Support skills.
 Our CBA requires it for Foreman Certification as well as the NFPA 70E when performing EEW where shock and arc hazards are not eliminated, or effectively controlled.